PES2UG23CS205/3D_generation/README.md

     Text-to-3D Generation: Leverages the Shap-E model to create 3D meshes from natural language descriptions.

-    Asynchronous Architecture: The API is built asynchronously to handle long-running model inference (1-3 minutes) without blocking or causing timeouts—a critical design pattern for production-level ML services.
+    Asynchronous Architecture: The API is built asynchronously to handle long-running model inference (1-3 minutes) without blocking or causing timeouts.

     Standardized Outputs: The service generates both a .glb file, the modern standard for 3D web and game assets, and a rotating .gif for immediate visual previewing.